Path to Equity

 We want our language to reflect our intentions while also helping us to advance and uphold equity.
 We believe in lifting up community voices, and then doing our best to listen to them.
-That’s why in 2022, we’re working harder to say what we mean and mean what we say.
+That’s why we’re continuously working harder to say what we mean and mean what we say.

 We know that this is one small step on our journey to centering equity and upholding it as a value of our organization.
 There is no closure in the work towards equity, so we are committed to asking questions, continuing to learn and grow, spending more time learning about the history and meaning of words and being intentional about the words that we choose to share.
 We aim to be transparent in this work, and invite you to hold us accountable.
 Particularly in: